The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-While we recover a clear H$\alpha$ signal that is well-fit by a point source forward model at the location of the previously reported LkCa15~b planet candidate in the 2014 epoch, its nature remains ambiguous.
-The b candidate lies inside of the known scattered light inner disk rim, suggesting that it is not a part of that structure.
-Although there is no apparent, comparable, point source in the continuum images, scaling them up by the stellar H$\alpha$-to-continuum ratio and subtracting it from H$\alpha$ suppresses the signal heavily, meaning that it can't be ruled out as a scattered light structure.
-At the same time, a compact scattered light structure located inside the disk cavity is itself a notable result and this system is worthy of continued followup at H$\alpha$.
+While we recover a clear H$\alpha$ signal in the 2014 epoch at the location of the previously reported LkCa~15~``b" planet candidate that is well fit by a point-source forward model, its nature remains ambiguous.
+The ``b" candidate lies inside of the known scattered light inner disk rim, suggesting that it is not part of that structure.
+Although there is no apparent, comparable, point-source in the continuum images, scaling them up by the stellar H$\alpha$-to-continuum ratio and subtracting it from H$\alpha$ suppresses the signal heavily, meaning that it cannot be ruled out as a scattered light source.
+At the same time, a compact scattered light structure located inside the disk cavity would itself be a notable result.

-The optimized 2016 SDI reductions appear to show a low SNR ($\sim$2.5) arc of excess emission to the west of the star consistent with the known disk rim.
-The predicted location of LkCa 15~b lies inside of this rim, but in this reduction there is no compelling point source candidate at this location.
+The optimized 2016 SDI reductions appear to show a low-SNR ($\sim$2.5) arc of excess emission to the west of the star consistent with the known inner disk rim.
+The predicted location of LkCa~15~``b" lies inside of this rim, but it is not recovered.
 The contrast of these data are a factor of 5 or more worse than the 2014 epoch at all separations, making the lack of recovery of the candidate unsurprising.
 The high \texttt{pyKLIP movement} value converged upon by the continuum false planet optimization equates to a small reference library for PSF subtraction with a large degree of rotation between reference and target images.
-High rotational mask reductions are often used to resolve disk structures in ADI imagery, so the recovery of the apparent disk rim is unsurprising in this context.
-However, its appearance in SDI imagery is surprising, and could suggest an additional H$\alpha$ emission source (i.e. the LkCa 15~b protoplanet) located to the West of the star adding to the light being scattered by dust grains at this location.
+High rotational mask reductions are often used to resolve disk structures in ADI imagery, and this is likely the reason why the apparent disk rim is seen in 2016 but not 2014.
+Its appearance in SDI imagery is, however, surprising and could suggest an additional H$\alpha$ emission source (i.e. the LkCa~15~b protoplanet) located to the west of the star, adding to the light being scattered by dust grains at this location.

-There is also a $\sim$3$\sigma$ excess signal in the 2016 images at the predicted location of the ``d" protoplanet candidate, however there is a comparable signal to the south opposite this feature, which is suggestive of a wavefront error (phase) induced speckle.
+There is also a $\sim$3$\sigma$ excess signal in the 2016 images at the predicted location of the ``d" protoplanet candidate; however, there is a comparable signal to the south opposite this feature, which is suggestive of a wavefront error (phase) induced speckle.